-The show is packed with unwavering holiday cheer and includes iconic performances such as the precise tap routine to “The 12 Days of Christmas,” a stuffed animal ballet Nutcracker scene- which includes the classic giant teddy bears and also my beloved pandas, and my favorite scene called “The Parade of the Wooden Solders.”
-This scene displays insane synchronization and ends with all the solders in line, only to slowly tip backwards individually, resulting in them all falling flat on to each other like dominos.
+The show is packed with unwavering holiday cheer and includes iconic performances such as the precise tap routine to “The 12 Days of Christmas,” a stuffed animal ballet Nutcracker scene- which includes the classic giant teddy bears and also my beloved pandas, and my favorite scene called “The Parade of the Wooden Soldiers.”
+This scene displays insane synchronization and ends with all the soldiers in line, only to slowly tip backward individually, resulting in them all falling flat on to each other like dominos.

 There are tons of Santa scenes and even a fun 3-D animation scene where he takes us on a wild ride in his sleigh giving us a thrilling view of NYC during Christmas time.
 One of my other favorite scenes is “The Living Nativity.”
 With live animals, including camels and sheep, gorgeous costumes and the Star of Bethlehem looming at the top of the scene, it’s a beautiful performance and reminds us of what Christmas is really about- the birth of Jesus Christ.